EmbeddingBits/EmbeddingBits/README.md

 # 📚 What you'll learn from my GitHub
 - You will learn basic Linux terminal commands and how to enhance your terminal experience and terminal CLIs.
 - You'll learn mainly C/C++ and some Go projects that are based on cybersecurity.
-# What I'm currently learning
-- Intel x86 assembly for cybersecurity for reverse engineering and binary exploitation

 # Contact
 - 📬 Mail: tspamiitesh@gmail.com